markthomas93/2013-Sep-HR-ML-sprint/README.md

   * Import train.csv into Rattle (choose test.csv as your source and click 'Execute')
   * Make sure to click 'Partition', and that this is set to 75/15/15.
 You will come to understand what this does as we proceed.
   * Choose which variable you want to predict, which variables you think will contribute to this prediction (the inputs), and which variables to ignore
-* Visualize the data using Rattle’s tools on the explore tab
+* Visualize the data using Rattle’s tools on the Explore tab
   * Explore the options for each section
   * At a minimum,  use the Explore → Interactive → Latticist feature
   * Try to find a view to support the conclusions you came up with previously